Free Assessment

 Fatalities reported in clinical use

-A comprehensive safety review of over 1 billion SLIT doses administered worldwide found zero fatalities and an anaphylaxis rate of approximately 1 per 100 million doses — orders of magnitude safer than injection immunotherapy, which carries an estimated 1 per 1 million injection risk.
+A comprehensive safety review of over 1 billion SLIT doses administered worldwide found zero fatalities and an anaphylaxis rate of approximately 1 per 100 million doses — orders of magnitude safer than injection immunotherapy.

 Canonica et al., World Allergy Organ J, 2014